felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 ## Payment Methods

 TastyCloud offers various payment methods, including cash and online payment.
-TastyCloud informs HubRise the payment status but does not specify the corresponding ref code required by some EPOS.
+TastyCloud informs HubRise of the payment status, but it does not specify the corresponding ref code required by some EPOS.
 Refer to your connected EPOS documentation on the HubRise website to verify if this works for you.

 ## Service Types